Orange and Blue will compete against six other teams

 Photos from the Illini Open on Jan.
 12, 2013

 Contact Coach Wheatley at firstname.lastname@example.org or 217-333-7969

-While at Virginia, Wheatley's athletes were successful on and off the track.
-In his three years at UVA, Wheatley guided athletes to two indoor All-American honors and three outdoor All-American honors.
-He had 11 regional qualifiers, three ACC champions and 16 All-ACC award winners.
-Wheatley's hurdlers broke school records in the 60mh, 110mh and 400mh hurdles for the men's and women's programs.
-Off the track, his athletes have been honored with six All-ACC Academic Team accolades and five USTFCCCA All-Academic Team certificates.
+Prior to Illinois, Wheatley coached at the University of Virginia (UVA) and guided athletes to two indoor All-American honors and three outdoor All-American honors.
+He coached 11 regional qualifiers, 3 ACC Champions and 16 All-ACC award winners.
+Wheatley's athletes broke every hurdle school record in the book, with Ayla Smith (60h - 8.39, 100h -13.51, 400h - 56.54), Adams Abdulrazaaq (60h -7.75, 110h - 13.66) and Steve Delice (400h - 50.02) all setting new school records.
+Off the track, his athletes were honored with six All-ACC Academic Team accolades and five USTFCCCA All-Academic Team certificates.

 Before UVA, Wheatley served coached 6 conference champions, 7 All-conference performers, 4 NCAA Regional Qualifiers and 1 NCAA Indoor Provisional Qualifier at Austin Peay State University and the College of Charleston.